jurteam/mvp-smart-contract/JUR Protocol Specification.md

 A JAC which has been in a Dispute state for 24 hours, therefore has the following state:

-- Party A (encoded as an Ethereum address)
+- Party A (encoded as an VeChainThor address address)
-- Party B (encoded as an Ethereum address)
+- Party B (encoded as an VeChainThor address address)
 - Agreement (details of the contractual agreement between Party A and Party B, encoded as a hash of arbitrary data stored off-chain)
 - [Original or Amended] Dispersal (encoded as a pair `[disperseA, disperseB]` denominated in JUR)
 - Party A Dispute Dispersal (encoded as a pair `[partyA_dispute_disperseA, partyA_dispute_disperseB]` denominated in JUR)